anthonychavis/pig_game/README.md

 The goal of the project was primarily to practice javascript functionality.
 Additionally, I wanted to practice CSS Grid layout and utilizing CSS Variables.
+From creating my own layout and selecting the colors to adding in a modal window to explain how the game is played, I actually had a lot of fun building this project!

 ## Technologies